 Cambodia was badly affected by soaring food prices during the 2008-09 food price crisis – the price of rice and fertilizer doubled, while the price of meat and fish increased by up to 60% within a year.
 The higher prices accentuated the vulnerability of these households, including the urban poor, and the increased costs of seeds and fertilizers threatened food production as farmers were forced to reduce the use of fertilizer.
-Soaring gasoline price increased the cost of transport, processing, and water pumping for irrigation.
-Today, agriculture is the dominant sector in the Cambodian economy, contributing 32% of GDP and employing 60% of the workforce while 80% of the population depends on the sector for their livelihood.
-Around two thirds of the country’s rural households face food shortages or are food-deprived, particularly during the dry reason, leading to migration to urban areas and across the border to Thailand and Vietnam.
+Soaring gasoline prices increased the cost of transport, processing, and water pumping for irrigation.
+Today, agriculture is the dominant sector in the Cambodian economy, contributing 32% of the GDP and employing 60% of the workforce while 80% of the population depends on the sector for their livelihood.
+Around two-thirds of the country’s rural households face food shortages or are food-deprived, particularly during the dry season, leading to migration to urban areas and across the border to Thailand and Vietnam.

-improved irrigation infrastructure and roads, increased the availability to and awareness of nutritious food and hygiene, increased access to improved agricultural inputs and technologies among food-insecure people, and improved capacity to mainstream food security.
-These results were achieved through activities such as the production and promotion of quality seeds, the introduction of livestock and aquaculture to diversify the production and consumption base, a food-forwork program that involved rehabilitation of small tertiary irrigation canals and village roads, and the development of disaster preparedness such as crop contingency planning and establishment of the Cambodia Food Reserve System (CFRS).
+EFAP (Additional Financing) supported the Royal Government of Cambodia’s Strategy for Agriculture and Water, which aimed to improve food security and spur economic growth by enhancing agricultural productivity and diversification and by improving water resource development and management.
+The project built on the success of the original EFAP, which was an emergency response to the post-2008 food price crisis, and effectively implemented medium- to long-term measures to reduce food-insecure households’ vulnerability through improved irrigation infrastructure and roads, increased availability and awareness of nutritious food and hygiene, increased access to improved agricultural inputs and technologies among food-insecure people, and improved capacity to mainstream food security.
+These results were achieved through activities such as producing and promoting quality seeds, introducing livestock and aquaculture to diversify the production and consumption base, implementing a food-for-work program that involved rehabilitation of small tertiary irrigation canals and village roads, and developing disaster preparedness, such as crop contingency planning and establishing the Cambodia Food Reserve System (CFRS).

-- More than 46,000 poor households attended nutrition and hygiene training facilitated by a consortium of eight local CSOs led by Plan International Cambodia.
-Members from more than 46,000 poor households attended trainings on cooking (63,185 participants), sanitation awareness (55,244 participants), and nutrition awareness (42,934 participants), and received inputs such as cash to build latrines (22,132 households), a piglet package (one piglet per family, 16,456 households), a poultry package (one rooster and five hens per family, 5,670 households), vegetable seeds (4,221 households), and aquaculture inputs (fishing net or 500 fingerlings,
+- More than 46,000 poor households attended nutrition and hygiene training facilitated by a consortium of eight local CSOs led by Plan International Cambodia—which also provided basic agriculture and hygiene starter kits—on cooking (63,185 participants), sanitation awareness (55,244 participants), and nutrition awareness (42,934 participants) and received inputs, such as cash, to build latrines (22,132 households), a piglet package (one piglet per family, 16,456 households), a poultry package (one rooster and five hens per family, 5,670 households), vegetable seeds (4,221 households), and aquaculture inputs (fishing net or 500 fingerlings, 2,437 households).

 Official Project Documents: